prefabcode/hue-chess/README.md

 ## Features

-- **Hue Points System**: Accumulate hue points by winning chess games.
+- **Hue Points System (Implemented)**: Accumulate hue points by winning chess games.
 The hue of your chess board changes as you earn more points.
 Progress through 25 unique levels.
-- **Time Control-Based Rewards**: Different time controls grant varying ranges of hue points:
+- **Time Control-Based Rewards (implemented)** : Different time controls grant varying ranges of hue points:
   - Bullet: 1-3 points
   - Blitz: 3-6 points
   - Rapid: 6-10 points
   - Classical: 10-15 points
-- **Progress Tracking**: A progress bar displays your current level and how far you are from reaching the next level.
+- **Progress Tracking (implemented)**: A progress bar displays your current level and how far you are from reaching the next level.
-- **Perk System (10/13 perks implemented)**: As you level up in Hue Chess, you will unlock new perks that allow you to gain bonus hue points from your wins.
-At launch, Hue chess will feature 13 perks to unlock spread across 25 levels.
+- **Perk System (11/11 perks implemented)**: As you level up in Hue Chess, you will unlock new perks that allow you to gain bonus hue points from your wins.
+At launch, Hue chess will feature 11 perks to unlock spread across 25 levels.
 Note: current unlock levels for perks are subject to change before launch.
-- **Prestige System (not yet implemented)**: Once you complete your journey and beat level 25, you have the option to prestige, reseting your level to 1 and obtaining a new avatar visible near your Hue Chess Xp bar.
-Hue Chess is planned to ship with 10 prestige levels at launch.
+- **Easter Egg Perks (WIP)**: Hue Chess will ship with a few easter eggs.
-- **Import / Export functionality**: Encode your progress in a BASE64 string, which you can then import on another machine to sync your progress on hue chess across multiple computers.
+- **Import / Export functionality (Implemented)**: Encode your progress in a BASE64 string, which you can then import on another machine to sync your progress on hue chess across multiple computers.

 ## Installation